High-Altitude Medical

 WARNING!

-Looking at the sun without high-altitude sunglasses with UV filter can lead to permanent retinal damage and irreversible vision loss.
+Looking at the sun without high-altitude UV-protection glasses can cause permanent retinal damage and irreversible vision loss.

 -------